Breast Implants Granite Bay

 Most patients choose silicone.
 Today’s “5th generation” silicone implants have extremely durable shells and a cohesive silicone filling.
 Silicone implants come pre-filled to your selected size, and many women feel they result in a more natural softness to the breast.

 Saline implants are still a great option for the right patient.
-They have a strong silicone shell, and Dr. Clark fills them to a specific volume during surgery.
-This allows her to fine-tune the size and use slightly smaller incisions.
+They have a strong silicone shell, and our surgeon fills them to a specific volume during surgery.
+This allows them to fine-tune the size and use slightly smaller incisions.
 While rippling can be more of an issue, saline implants can look very natural in patients with adequate breast tissue to conceal the implant edges.

 Shaped or Round Implants?